Nonlinear quantum gates for a Bose-Einstein condensate: Background

 In the nonlinear case presented in Eq.~(\ref{eq:1dham}), this Hamiltonian is not a linear operator.
 For convenience, we simplify derivative operators as

 With this notation, we express the Hamiltonian~(\ref{eq:1dham}) as

 with

-the effective one-dimensional nonlinear coefficient~$N$ is the numbers of atoms in the BEC and~$a_s$ characterizes the scattering amplitude and~$V(x)$ the external time-dependent trapping potential.
+the effective one-dimensional nonlinear coefficient~$N$ is the number of atoms in the BEC, $a_\text{s}$ characterizes the scattering amplitude and~$a_\text{r}$ the oscillator length in the radial direction~\cite{salasnich2002}, and~$V(x)$ is the external time-dependent trapping potential.
 Here~$m$ is the atomic mass, and~$\lambda(t)$ is the time-dependent control trajectory for translating the potential across space.
 In practice, evolution is solved for an initial state $\psi_\text{in}:=\psi(x;0)$ numerically to obtain a final state

 at final time~$T$.
 We take the following wave function normalization condition